 Can you tell that I got a plethora of sweet potatoes from my farmers market this week?
 This is two simple sweet potato recipes in a row, but only because they taste amazing and I LOVE sweet potatoes.
 I don’t know about you, but I used to eat a lot of pasta.
-We all know that I can’t anymore, but this is better than anything I have ever had.
+Thanks to my celiac disease I have been able to discover alternatives that I love a lot more.
+This sweet potato pasta is just one of those replacements that I love.
 The flavors are amazing and it is so simple to put together.
-You will be having this staple on a nightly basis during the week, I know I will be at least.
-I can’t take all of the credit for this recipe, I was laying in bed browsing through buzzfeed and found something similar so I decided to Paleofy it :)

 - 2 large sweet potatoes, peeled

 - 1 cup dried figs (about 15 figs), roughly diced